⚡ Quick answer

 Since 2008, Iron Man key issues directly tied to the MCU films have appreciated significantly.
 Track the value of your issues through My Comics Collection to spot pieces whose market value is rising alongside new cinematic releases.

-FAQ — Managing Your Iron Man Collection
+FAQ, Managing Your Iron Man Collection

 Yes, "Demon in a Bottle" (Iron Man #120–128, 1979) is canonical within Marvel continuity.
 The arc tackles Tony Stark's alcoholism head-on and remains a landmark in comics storytelling.
 It influenced how Tony Stark was portrayed in the MCU.
 These 9 issues are available in TPB and are essential reading for any Iron Man fan.
+The comics collecting landscape evolves rapidly with market trends, movie and TV announcements, and shifting collector preferences.
+To stay informed, follow Heritage Auctions sale reports, GoCollect analytics, and publisher news.
+A well-informed collector makes better buying and selling decisions, which translates directly into better long-term value for their collection.
+Prices fluctuate based on supply and demand: a copy that sold for $500 five years ago may now be worth double or half that amount.
+For reliable estimates, check recent sold listings on Heritage Auctions, GoCollect, or eBay (completed sales only).
+Consider using a tracking tool like My Comics Collection to monitor how your copies' values change over time.

 Armor Wars (Iron Man #225–232, 1987–1988) is relatively accessible to new readers.
 The arc poses a simple, powerful question: what does Tony Stark do when he discovers his armor technology has been stolen and used by criminals?
 Though rooted in 1980s Marvel continuity, it reads as a self-contained story and makes an excellent entry point into classic Iron Man collecting.
+The collector community is an invaluable resource.
+Whether through specialized forums, social media groups, or conventions, sharing experiences with fellow enthusiasts accelerates your learning curve and opens access to exclusive deals.
+My Comics Collection publishes regularly updated guides to support your collecting journey at every stage.
+Comic conventions and yard sales remain excellent sources for deals, often 30-50% below eBay prices.
+Prepare your want list in advance and set a maximum price per issue before attending.
+Bring bags and boards to protect your purchases during transport, and always check the interior pages of a comic before buying to avoid hidden defects.

 Manage Your Iron Man Collection Efficiently